centrifuge/documentation/docs/use/pop/index.md

 ### Contact for support questions
 If you have any questions related to the process please contact the bizdev support email (bizdev@centrifuge.io) with the subject POP - Assistance.

-If you want to understand what Centrifuge pools are and how they work (tranche tokens, entities involved, epochs etc.), please navigate to [this section](https://docs.centrifuge.io/learn/terms/) of the documentation.
+If you want to understand what Centrifuge pools are and how they work, please navigate to [this section](https://docs.centrifuge.io/learn/terms/) of the documentation.